-10 Festivals & Events in Kerala Depicting Its Rich Cultural Heritage
+Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

 Kerala is known for its rich cultural legacy.
-Its varied culture is shaped by the three prominent religions of Hinduism, Islam and Christianity.
-Attractive statuettes, melodious compositions and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
-Festivals equally play the important role in making Kerala world famous and most loved tourist destination.
-Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion and enthusiasm.
-Let’s take a look at various Kerala festivals and events celebrated throughout the year.
+Its varied culture is shaped by the three prominent religions of Hinduism, Islam, and Christianity.
+Attractive statuettes, melodious compositions, and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
+Festivals of Kerala are equally playing an important role in making Kerala world-famous and most loved tourist destination.
+Kerala people celebrate all festivals with lots of Joy and enthusiasm.
+Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion.
+Let’s take a look at various festivals and boat races of Kerala that are celebrated throughout the year.

 - Time of Celebration – The 10 days’ long festivity begins in the Malayalam month of Makaram-Kumbham i.e. February – March on the Karthika star.

-- Main Attractions – Convoys of multi-coloured hovers of the god from all around carried with splendour and religious zeal by the disciples assembling in the temple buildings offers a pleasing experience.
+- Main Attractions – Convoys of multi-colored hovers of the god from all around carried with splendor and religious zeal by the disciples assembling in the temple buildings offers a pleasing experience.

 - Time of Celebration – Mid January every year.